Monarch

-A monarch (/'mQn@rk/) is a head of state for life or until abdication, and therefore the head of state of a monarchy.
+A monarch (/'mɒnərk/, /'mɒnɑ:rk/) is a head of state for life or until abdication, and therefore the head of state of a monarchy.
 A monarch usually exercises the highest authority and power in the state.
 Usually, a monarch either personally inherits the lawful right to exercise the state's sovereign rights (often referred to as the throne or the crown) or is selected by an established process from a family or cohort eligible to provide the nation's monarch.
 Alternatively, an individual may proclaim oneself monarch, or even usurp power, as many Ancient Greek tyrants did.
 If a young child is crowned the monarch, then a regent is often appointed to govern until the monarch reaches the requisite adult age to rule.

 Characteristics

 Monarchs, as such, bear a variety of titles – king or queen, prince or princess (e.g., Sovereign Prince of Monaco), emperor or empress (e.g., Emperor of China, Emperor of Ethiopia, Emperor of Japan, Emperor of India), archduke, duke or grand duke (e.g., Grand Duke of Luxembourg), emir (e.g., Emir of Qatar), sultan (e.g., Sultan of Oman), or pharaoh.

 Monarchy is political or sociocultural in nature, and is generally (but not always) associated with hereditary rule.
 Most monarchs, both historically and in the present day, have been born and brought up within a royal family (whose rule over a period of time is referred to as a dynasty) and trained for future duties.
 Different systems of succession have been used, such as proximity of blood (male preference or absolute), primogeniture, agnatic seniority, Salic law, etc. While traditionally most monarchs have been male, female monarchs have also ruled, and the term queen regnant refers to a ruling monarch, as distinct from a queen consort, the wife of a reigning king.

 In an elective monarchy, the monarch is elected but otherwise serves as any other monarch.
 Historical examples of elective monarchy include the Holy Roman Emperors (chosen by prince-electors, but often coming from the same dynasty) and the free election of kings of the Polish–Lithuanian Commonwealth.
 Modern examples include the Yang di-Pertuan Agong (lit.
 "He Who is Made Lord') of Malaysia, who is appointed by the Conference of Rulers every five years or after the king's death, and the pope of the Roman Catholic Church, who serves as sovereign of the Vatican City State and is elected to a life term by the College of Cardinals.